weiliddat/twired/readme.md

 Port your existing job systems, message queues, run times to an executor you can write in an afternoon.
 Re-use all of your existing infrastructure, and test them side-by-side!

-Run the same functions with different guarantees and characteristics depending on the environment and needs!
+Run the same functions with different guarantees and characteristics depending on the environment and your needs!

-## Summary

-- This is a pattern to separate business logic and runtime logic.
-- This repo provides some sample executors, but they could (should) be replaced by anything that is interface compatible depending on your runtime needs.
-Use bull / agenda / messages / celery / temporal / whatever as your backend and easily switch them out!
-- Makes use of metaprogramming via [decorators](https://2ality.com/2022/10/javascript-decorators.html)
-- Inspired by [this paper](https://sigops.org/s/conferences/hotos/2023/papers/ghemawat.pdf) / event loops / rust's async_executor / python's celery
-- Easy to migrate — just write an executor compatible with your current job/queue/task system — unlike trying to retool/refactor to a different durable execution runtime or job system
-- Advanced executors could have fallbacks to local execution, or on-the-fly adjustment of where to execute code depending on resource usage or desired durability requirements

 ## Usage